Avatar

 there is no crying in baseball.

-Now, even though I'm a comicbook nerd & I own the graphic novel, I haven't read it in years & it was only about twice that I picked up the book,
+Now, even though I'm a comicbook nerd and I own the graphic novel, I haven't read it in years and it was only about twice that I picked up the book,

 so I don't remember it clearly.

-Which I think was an advantage, because since I can't really recall what would be the parts that didn't make it into the film, for me, the story felt incredibly full & tight.
-Since the concept of the Watchmen was alot more intelligent than the time-constraints of the film allowed it to be, for me personally, the movie felt alot like the kind that Marvel were putting out when they first started to "grow up" with runs like the Claremont/Byrne era of X-Men or Frank Miller's Daredevil (before the company sold out & reverted drastically to the immature stories of the 90's).
+Which I think was an advantage, because since I can't really recall what would be the parts that didn't make it into the film, for me, the story felt incredibly full and tight.
+Since the concept of the Watchmen was a lot more intelligent than the time-constraints of the film allowed it to be, for me personally, the movie felt more like the kind that Marvel were putting out when they first started to "grow up" with runs like the Claremont/Byrne era of X-Men or Frank Miller's Daredevil (before the company sold out and reverted drastically to the immature stories of the 90's).

-Really good stuff that I really found myself enjoying alot more than I expected when I first walked in.
+Really good stuff that I really found myself enjoying way more than I expected when I first walked in.

 Two great tastes that taste great together.

-but to be honest, whenever I think I of this movie,
+but to be honest, whenever I think about of this "charmingly light-hearted food fable",

 I can't get the idea of a chocolat Binoche out of my mind.